Certainty-equivalent adaptive MPC for uncertain nonlinear systems: Numerical examples

 with positions $p_1,p_2$, velocities $v_1,v_2$, angle and angular velocities $\phi,\dot{\phi}$, thrust $u_1,u_2$, wind disturbance $w$, and dimensions $\nx=6$, $\nu=2$, $\nw=1$, $\ntheta=2$.
 The uncertain parameters correspond to uncertainty in mass and geometry (inertia and distance of propellers).
 The system is nonlinear and unstable.
 This example focuses on demonstrating performance under realistic model errors, and we do not explicitly verify whether the sufficient conditions on the prediction horizons and uncertainty levels in Theorem~\ref{thm:adaptive_feedback} are satisfied.

 We have compact input constraints $\mathbb{U}=[-1,4]^2$.
 In addition to desired bounds on velocity and angles, the state constraint $\mathbb{X}$ includes obstacle avoidance constraints.
 We consider the problem of reaching a distant setpoint $y^{\mathrm{d}}$ while subject to large disturbances, noise, and parametric uncertainty.
 The initial parameter estimate $\hat{\theta}_0$ deviates by a factor $2$ from the unknown true parameters.
 The model is discretized using Euler with sampling time $25~[ms]$.
 We choose the feedback $\kappa$ (Asm.~\ref{ass:stable_feedback}) based on the LQR.
 The LMS gain $\Gamma$ is chosen according to~\ifbool{arxiv}{\eqref{eq:compute_gamma}}{Lemma~\ref{lemma:stable_bounded}}.
 The horizon is chosen as $N=5$, $M=10$.
-We considered again the following designs: \\ (i)\emph{Proposed}: the proposed adaptive MPC;\\ (ii) \emph{No-term}: \textit{Proposed} without terminal cost ($M=0$);\\ (iii) \emph{No-adapt}: \textit{Proposed} without adaptation ($\Gamma=0$);\\ (iv) \emph{Robust}: a robust adaptive MPC~\cite{sasfi2022robust}. \\ The \emph{Robust} implementation~\cite{sasfi2022robust} became infeasible for $6\%$ parametric uncertainty, which was well below the considered range of over $50\%$ uncertainty, and was hence not implemented.
-Numerical results for the remaining methods can be seen in Figure~\ref{fig:drone_results}.
+We considered again the following designs: \\ (i)\emph{Proposed}: the proposed adaptive MPC;\\ (ii) \emph{No-term}: \textit{Proposed} without terminal cost ($M=0$);\\ (iii) \emph{No-adapt}: \textit{Proposed} without adaptation ($\Gamma=0$).\\ Numerical results for the remaining methods can be seen in Figure~\ref{fig:drone_results}.
+We also considered the robust adaptive MPC from~\cite{sasfi2022robust}, however, this approach became infeasible for $6\%$ parametric uncertainty, which was well below the considered range of over $50\%$ uncertainty.
 The \emph{No-adapt} implementation was unstable and diverged due to the significant model error.
 The \emph{Proposed} implementation successfully navigates the obstacles and reaches the target in few seconds.
 The \emph{No-term} implementation also avoids the obstacle, but its response is rather slow, taking about five times longer to reach within one centimetre of the target.
 Even after convergence, the \emph{No-term} implementation shows significant oscillations around the target ($>10$~[cm]), while the \emph{Proposed} approach manages to hover close to the target ($\approx 4$~[mm]).
 Computation times for the proposed MPC are $14.1\pm 5.0~[ms]$, which is significantly below the real-time requirement.